conestack/plumber/README.rst

 It would/could also be possible to use a plumbing for a class without base clases.
 That would mean that the code defined on the class that uses plumbing is sitting behind the plumbing and as usual in front of the base clases.

-Now is it better to be able to use plumbing for a class that has no bases or more likely that one wants to define code on the class that uses plumbing which is meant to be sitting in front of the plumbing.
+This is exactly what is implemented now!

 We could made this explicitly configurable by putting Self as a special __pipeline__ element, valid at the very beginning or at the end.
 To enable it at the beginning we probably need to create another class that uses the plumbing which will be put between the bases and the newly created class.

-rnix idea: if a plumbing class has a non-decorated method it builds an end point
+By default it is now behind the plumbing.
+Whether we want a configuration option to put it in front of the plumbing, we will see.
+However, it adds complexity and one really can just create a subclass of the class using the plumbing to achieve exactly that.

 Signature of _next function